ember-learn/cli-guides/guides/writing-addons/intro-tutorial.md

 ### Organizing public API code

-One common pattern for managing an addon's JavaScript code is to define the methods in many separate files, perhaps grouped into subfolders, import them into `index.js`, and then export them.
+One common pattern for managing an addon's JavaScript code is to define the methods in many separate files, perhaps grouped into subdirectories, import them into `index.js`, and then export them.

 For example, an `index.js` file might contain nothing more than imports and exports: